EddieRAM/Ashen-Stopwatch/README.md

-# Ashen-Stopwatch
+# Ashen Countdown Timer
-A React stopwatch timer project.
+A React countdown timer to a special date.